RushingLab/RushingLab2/content/links/prospective_students/index.md

   preview_only: false

 ---
-Currently, I do not have funding to recruit graduate students for my lab, though that will likely change in the near future.
-Check back here for announcements about future opportunities.
+I am currently recruiting a PhD student to lead research using the Motus animal tracking network to study the migratory ecology and demography of a grassland bird of high conservation concern, the Sprague’s Pipit.
+The student will be co-advised by myself and Dr. Andy Boyce at the Smithsonian Migratory Bird Center.
+For more information, please see {{< staticref "media/sppi_phd_ad.pdf" "newtab" >}}here{{< /staticref >}}.

-In the meantime, students with their own funding are welcome to reach out to me about joining the lab.
+As always, students with their own funding are welcome to reach out to me about joining the lab.
 I am happy to advise students working on a variety of topics related to ornithology, quantitative ecology, and conservation.

 ### A note on quantitative skills for prospective students